 We will provide staff to assist disabled and frail foot passengers with boarding when required – please let us know your requirements in advance.
 If you are in a car, you can request that your car is located near a lift on the car deck.
 Again, please notify us in advance.

 NorthLink Ferries also offer a valet service for drivers who would rather not drive their car on board or away from the ferry.
 For a small charge we will arrange to load your car whilst you board as a foot passenger.
 On arrival in either Aberdeen or Lerwick we will unload your car and leave it, locked, in the terminal car park.
-You may then stay on board to enjoy a complimentary breakfast and leave the ship at your leisure, collecting your keys at the check-in desk.
+You may then stay on board to enjoy breakfast (a £5 voucher towards breakfast is given to all valet service customers) and leave the ship at your leisure, collecting your keys at the ship’s Reception Desk.

 If you are travelling with your car, please take only your overnight requirements with you.
 For safety reasons there is no access to car decks during sailings.
 If you are a foot passenger, your baggage should be checked in at the terminal.
 You will place it on to a secure trailer and it will be taken on board for you and stored securely.
 Upon arrival it will be unloaded.
 Labels for luggage will be issued at check in.
 Please note that whilst we take every possible care of your baggage, it is left at your own risk.

 Please keep any items you need onboard with you as there is no access to checked-in baggage during the voyage.
 Please ensure though, that Hand Luggage only is taken on board our vessels, in the interests of Health and Safety .
 Please ensure that your hand luggage does not block walkways or seats.